 These African American pioneers shaped American history.
 Read on to discover more about trailblazing ambassadors, influential activists, and a Nobel Peace Prize winner.

-U.S. diplomat, Olympic athlete, United States Air Force WWII veteran, and University of Colorado Boulder grad David Bolen had an incredible career.
+U.S. diplomat, Olympic athlete, United States Army Air Forces WWII veteran, and University of Colorado Boulder grad David Bolen had an incredible career.
 As ambassador to East Germany in 1977, Bolen was the first African American Ambassador to a country behind the Iron Curtain.
 He also served as Ambassador to U.S. Embassy Gaborone, Botswana, and was accredited to U.S. Embassy Lesotho, and U.S. Embassy Swaziland at the same time.

 Clifton Wharton Sr. was the first career African American diplomat to rise to the rank of ambassador.
 He was among a handful of early African Americans to enter the Foreign Service in the 1920’s.
 In 1958, he was the first African American to head a U.S. mission in a European country (Romania).
 He became Ambassador to Norway in 1961.
 Wharton, a Boston University graduate, served at the U.S. Department of State for over 40 years.

 In 1965, Patricia Roberts Harris made history as the first female African American Ambassador when she was appointed Ambassador to Luxembourg.
 Throughout her impressive career, Harris continued to achieve many firsts.
 Following her diplomatic career, she served as the first African American dean of a U.S. law school at Howard University.
 She also became the first African American woman to hold a cabinet position when she served as the Secretary of Housing and Urban Development in 1977.